 "Justice, though due to the accused, is due to the accuser also.
 The concept of fairness cannot be strained till it is narrowed to a filament.
 We are to keep our balance true." - Benjamin N. Cardozo

 About the Center

 The Jacob Burns Center for Ethics in the Practice of Law was established in 1991 at Cardozo School of Law to support education programming promoting a commitment to ethical objectives among both students and the legal profession.

-To be an extraordinary lawyer, you need to know that legal ethics issues arise on virtually a daily basis.
-Whether it has to do with revealing confidential client information to a court, how to deal with a conflict of interest between your personal values and your representation of your client, institutional pressures that are contrary to what you believe, or a myriad of other issues, the resolution of these issues is not intuitive.
+To be an extraordinary lawyer, you will have to deal with legal ethics issues arising on a daily basis.
+Whether you are facing the choice to reveal confidential client information to a court, a conflict of interest between your personal values and representation of a client, institutional pressures contrary to what you believe, or a myriad of other issues, the resolution of these issues is not intuitive.
 Our Center's events address the question of whether you will do the right thing when no one is looking.